-All continuous variables are expressed as median (interquartile range) and all categorical variables as frequency (percentage).
-Multivariable logistical regression analysis was performed to determine the risk factors for biliary strictures following transplantation.
+All continuous variables are expressed as median (interquartile range) and all categorical variables as frequency (percentage)[16].
+Multivariable logistical regression analysis was performed to determine the risk factors for biliary strictures following transplantation[17].
 All factors with a p-value of 0.1 or less in univariable regression were included in the model.
 A p-value of < 0.05 was considered statistically significant.
 Statistical analysis was performed using IMB SPSS Statistics for Macintosh, Version 23.0 (IBM Corp.
 IMB SPSS statistics, Armonk, NY).
+No external statistical review was obtained.

 RESULTS